sckott/cowsay/README.md

 If you are familiar with `cowsay` on the cli, then you know what this is, but for R.  If not, read below.
 Why?
 Why not?

+### History

+cowsay was originally written by Tony Monroe, with the first code released in 1999.
+The version of cowsay you get via homebrew is a fork by Andrew Janke at <https://cowsay.diamonds/> ([code repo](https://github.com/cowsay-org/cowsay)).
+The code for the original can be found at [tnalpgge/rank-amateur-cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) and the original website can be seen [on the Wayback Machine](https://web.archive.org/web/20120225123719/http://www.nog.net/~tony/warez/cowsay.shtml).
+Both the original and version by Janke are both written in Perl.
+The cowsay you get with `apt` on Linux machines is the last version Monroe released in 2016 (v3.0.4 or possibly v3.0.3).

+This R package has some additional features the orginal cowsay doesn't have, but also lacks some features the original has.
+This package doesn't yet support custom eyes and tongue for the cow or any other animals.

 ### Contributors (alphabetical)